 The emotional effects of alcohol abuse are just a few of the many ways in which addiction can wreak havoc on a person’s life.
 If you or a loved one is struggling with alcohol abuse or addiction, seeking treatment is the best way to overcome emotional problems and reclaim life in sobriety.

-Many people who are addicted to alcohol will need to participate in a formal treatment program.
+Many people who are addicted to alcohol will need to participate in a formal treatment program for alcohol.
 This may include a stay at an inpatient treatment facility.
 Inpatient programs offer long-term and comprehensive plans of recovery and are often seen as the most successful form of treatment.

 To learn more about the emotional effects of alcohol abuse, contact a treatment specialist today.